Receives its input from a MIDI note-on or note-off message sent by a MIDI input device.

 Specifies the port (a-z) from which to receive incoming note messages.
 If there is no argument, notein receives from all channels on all ports.

 The name of a MIDI input device may be used as the first argument to specify the port.
+The name 'all' can be used to enable the reception of MIDI messages from any port.
+The name 'none' can be used to prevent the object from receiving MIDI messages from any port.

 A letter and number combination (separated by a space) indicates a port and a specific MIDI channel on which to receive note messages.
 Channel numbers greater than 16 will be wrapped around to stay within the 1-16 range.